Messier 49

 This galaxy has many globular clusters: estimated to be about 5,900.
 This is far more than the roughly 200 orbiting the Milky Way, but dwarfed by the 13,450 orbiting the supergiant elliptical galaxy Messier 87.
 On average, the globular clusters of M49 are about 10 billion years old.
 Between 2000 and 2009, strong evidence for a stellar mass black hole was discovered in one.
 A second candidate was announced in 2011.

 Messier 49 was the first member of the Virgo Cluster of galaxies to be discovered.
 It is the most luminous member of that cluster and more luminous than any galaxy closer to the Earth.
 This galaxy forms part of the smaller Virgo B subcluster 4.5° away from the dynamic center of the Virgo Cluster, centered on Messier 87.
 Messier 49 is gravitationally interacting with the dwarf irregular galaxy UGC 7636.
 The dwarf shows a trail of debris spanning roughly 1 × 5 arcminutes, which corresponds to a physical dimension of 6 × 30 kpc.

+One supernova has been observed in M49: SN 1969Q (type unknown, mag.
+13) was discovered by Evans on 12 June 1969.
+[Note: some sources incorrectly report the discovery date as 1 June 1969.]